 - national and international fraud prevention agencies.

-- Standard contractual clauses approved by the European Commission; or
+- Standard contractual clauses approved by the Information Commissioner's Office; or

 - Binding corporate rules (for inter-group transfers), where applicable.

 To obtain a copy of these safeguards or details on where they are available, you can send us a written request as set out in Section 7.

 We retain your personal data for a minimum period from the date of the data collection or the date of our last contact with you so that we can comply with applicable laws and regulations and our operational requirements, such as appropriate account maintenance, facilitating client relationship management, being able to respond to legal claims or regulatory complaints or requests.